richard-austin/cloud-server/README.md

   * Add/Remove local NVR account.
 ### Run time platform, for Cloud Service
-The current build configuration (as created with./gradlew buildDebFile) is for Raspberry pi V4 running headless (server) version of Ubuntu 23.10 (Mantic Minotaur).
+The current build configuration (as created with./gradlew buildDebFile) is for Raspberry pi V4 running headless (server) version of Ubuntu 24.04 (Noble Numbat).
 The application runs on Java on the server side, so it can easily be adapted to other platforms.
 ### Tomcat Web Server
 Tomcat 9 (https://tomcat.apache.org/) hosts the server (Web Back End) and client (Web Front End) of the NVR, giving access